 Field Guides take the worry and hassle out of rockhounding so you can truly enjoy the experience and engage with your children.

-We depend on Rockhounding Oregon by Lars W. Johnson.
+We depend on Rockhounding Oregon (affiliate link) by Lars W. Johnson.
 This Falcon Guide Field Guide gives us all the essentials as well as information on nearby accommodations and attractions.
 The large color photographs are especially helpful in identifying sites and the riches they hold.
 The five sites described in this post come right out of this book’s list of 98 rockhounding sites.

 You don’t need much equipment to go agate hunting on the Oregon coast.
 It’s a good idea to take a shovel, geology pick, and safety goggles on any rockhounding expedition.
 However, none of these are absolutely necessary on the coast.